The Alto Adige Wine Story

 Unusual Red Wines from Alto Adige

-If you love a fruity light wine like Zinfandel then you should add Schiava to your repertoire.
-The wine is an explosion of strawberries, cotton candy with lemon candy tartness.
+If you love a fruity, light wine like Zinfandel, you should add Schiava to your repertoire.
+The wine is an explosion of strawberries and cotton candy with lemon candy tartness.
 If I were to compare it directly to Beaujolais, I’d say Schiava is what Beaujolais Nouveau wishes it were: light and fruity… always a good time.

 New World Wine Lovers

-Schiava doesn’t have the awkward earthy flavors that a lot of European wines have.
-It’s a great gateway drug to old world wines, but a quirky enough varietal for your wine geek friends.
+Schiava doesn’t have the awkward earthy flavors that many European wines have.
+It’s a great gateway to old world wines, but a quirky enough varietal for your wine geek friends.

 Lagrein